liuxu77/LargeST/README.md

 # The LargeST Benchmark Dataset

-This is the official repository of our manuscript [LargeST: A Benchmark Dataset for Large-Scale Traffic Forecasting](https://arxiv.org/pdf/2306.08259.pdf).
+This is the official repository of our NeurIPS 2023 DB Track paper [LargeST: A Benchmark Dataset for Large-Scale Traffic Forecasting](https://arxiv.org/abs/2306.08259).
 LargeST comprises four sub-datasets, each characterized by a different number of sensors.
 The biggest one is California (CA), including a total number of 8,600 sensors.
 We also construct three subsets of CA by selecting three representative areas within CA and forming the sub-datasets of Greater Los Angeles (GLA), Greater Bay Area (GBA), and San Diego (SD).
 The figure here shows an illustration.

 <img src='img/overview.png' width='780px'>